JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/Hardware/README.md

 The system uses a distributed architecture with two processing units:

-- **Raspberry Pi 4** — AI layer.
+- **Raspberry Pi 4**: AI layer.
 Runs the MediaPipe face mesh model, calculates Eye Aspect Ratio, and sends serial commands to the Arduino
-- **Arduino Uno** — Control layer.
+- **Arduino Uno**: Control layer.
 Reads sensors, controls motors via L293D, and manages alert outputs The Pi and Arduino communicate over a single USB A to USB B cable, which handles both power delivery to the Arduino and bidirectional serial communication at 9600 baud.

 ---